How to Become an RN Coder

 ADN Degree

 An associate degree in nursing is best for students who wish to start working as quickly as possible.
 This degree has a high clinical focus.
-It allows ADN nurses to work while completing a four-year degree if they choose.
+RNs can also work while advancing their education through an RN-to-BSN program.
 Although many employers accept an ADN, most prefer a BSN.

-ADN applicants need a high school diploma or GED certificate.
-They must submit a personal essay and recent SAT scores.
-Applicants must have taken high school chemistry and biology.
-Some programs also require the Health Education Systems Incorporated test to evaluate learning style.
+• Admission Requirements: ADN applicants need a high school diploma or GED certificate.
+They must also submit a personal essay and recent SAT scores, and they must have taken high school chemistry and biology.

-The ADN curriculum prepares students for a clinical role.
+• Program Curriculum: The ADN curriculum prepares students for a clinical role.
 Students take chemistry, microbiology, anatomy and physiology, and pharmacology.
-They also have to pass English, communications, behavioral health, and foundations in nursing.
-Students must complete clinical hours where they apply classroom knowledge in hospitals, rehabilitation centers, and nursing homes.
+They also complete clinical hours where they apply classroom knowledge in hospitals, rehabilitation centers, and nursing homes.

-Students learn how to perform basic clinical skills, such as how to make an occupied bed, take blood pressure and heart rate, give an injection, and insert a catheter.
+• Skills Learned: Students learn basic clinical skills, such as making an occupied bed, taking blood pressure and heart rate, giving an injection, and inserting a catheter.

 BSN Degree

-Candidates may complete a bachelor of science in nursing degree as their first choice, or attend an RN-to-BSN program online or in person.
+Candidates can complete a four-year bachelor of science in nursing program, enroll in a second-degree BSN, or attend an RN-to-BSN program online or in person.

-Although admission requirements for a BSN degree differ among programs, many require a minimum high school GPA of 3.2 and prerequisite classes in science, English, sociology, and psychology.
+• Admission Requirements: Although admission requirements for BSN programs vary, many require a minimum high school GPA of 3.2 and prerequisite classes.

 RN Coder Licensure and Certification

-Becoming certified entails taking the CPC or CCA exam.
-Both CPC and CCA credential holders qualify for entry-level coding positions.
+Becoming certified entails taking the Certified Professional Coder or Certified Coding Associate exam.
+Both credentials meet the requirements for RN coding positions.

 RN Licensure

-To get a nursing license, candidates must master NCLEX-type test questions and pass the NCLEX-RN.
+To get a nursing license, candidates must master NCLEX-type test questions to pass their licensure exam.
 This proves a job candidate has the competency to practice as a new nurse.
-The NCLEX-RN covers subjects learned in nursing school.

 Nurses graduating from an accredited program are eligible to take the exam.
-Before registering for the exam, graduates must get an authorization to test and pay the required fee.
+Before registering for the exam, graduates must get authorization to test and pay the required fee.
+Check with your state’s nursing regulatory body for specific requirements.

 Certified Professional Coder (CPC)

-The AAPC does not have any eligibility requirements to take the CPC exam, but applicants must be an AAPC member.
-Student membership is $140 and individual membership is $205.
+To take the CPC exam, applicants must be AAPC members.
+Student membership is $157, and individual membership is $222.

 Certified Coding Associate (CCA)

 Offered by the American Health Information Management Association (AHIMA), Certified Coding Associate (CCA) certification requires a high school diploma.
-The AHIMA recommends, but does not require, either six months of coding experience or coding program completion.
+The AHIMA recommends either six months of coding experience or completion of a coding program.

 Additional Certifications

 RN coders often seek additional certifications in specialty areas.
-For example, the Certified Risk Adjustment Coder Examination focuses on codes in risk adjustment.
-Risk adjustment is important in patient populations where there is a greater burden of disease.
+For example, the Certified Risk Adjustment Coder Examination focuses on risk adjustment codes.

-A certified professional medical auditor can be critical for a healthcare system’s revenue cycles.
+A certified professional medical auditor can be critical for a healthcare system’s revenue cycle.
 This certification allows nurse coders to audit medical documentation for fraud and abuse.

 Additional certifications can increase job prospects.
-RN coders can find employment in several different settings:
+RN coders work in different settings, including the following.

 Hospitals